Outbreak Response Plan

 3. Follow CDC guidelines for Collecting, Handling, and Testing Clinical Specimens for Resident/Staff for Coronavirus Disease 2019, as amended and supplemented.

-4. The laboratory conducting a SARS-COD-2 molecular test on a specimen collected shall report the test results to the facility.
+4. The nurse conducting a COVID-19 antigen test on a specimen collected shall report the test results to the facility’s DON.

 5. Follow-up:

-2. Positive and negative results must be reported by the laboratory processing the test results via the New Jersey Department of Health’s Communicable Disease Reporting and Surveillance System or other methods prescribed by the New Jersey Department of Health.
+• Positive and negative results must be reported by the facility via the New Jersey Department of Health’s Communicable Disease Reporting and Surveillance System or other methods prescribed by the New Jersey Department of Health.

 (New Jersey Department of Health Standing Order for COVID-19 Testing – Control Number: 2020-01)